dhfbk/annotators-agreement-dataset/README.md

 In compliance with Twitter policy, the dataset is available for non-commercial research only (https://developer.twitter.com/en/developer-terms/policy) and cannot be used for any discriminatory purpose, event monitoring, profiling or targeting of individuals.

-The dataset, in the form of tweet IDs with accompanying annotation, **can be obtained upon request to the authors**. by filling the following form: https://forms.gle/hBKTUbCR1zimNhicA.
+The dataset, in the form of tweet IDs with accompanying annotation, **can be obtained upon request to the authors** by filling the following form: https://forms.gle/hBKTUbCR1zimNhicA.

 Requestors will be asked to declare that they will not use the dataset to collect any sensitive category of personal information.